theo-armour/theo-armour.github.io/snippets/peeps/patrick-murphy.md

 ## Shoeboxed

 * https://app.shoeboxed.com/member/v2/envelopes
 * More envelopes
 * Create our own envelopes

 ## Accounts

-* Prepare more years of accounts
+* Prepare more years of accounts dropobox

 ## File Triage

 * Beyond Compare
+* License

 ## Storage

 * Broadway Storage - pay Paula
 * Arrange for new storage space
+* organize van to pick up items from Vallejo
 * Movers

+## Possessions
+* bench to Antonio's
+* visit to storage
+	* work on triage